Everyone makes Mistakes!

 Entrepreneurs are no exception, especially the new ones!
 Yes, this is quite normal!

 What matters is that how quickly their learning curve improves from their own mistakes, and whether those mistakes are the simple repetition of ones which everyone is saying on the internet.
-If later is the case, these are the sins which are usually unforgivable.
-Learn from the others’ mistakes and save precious time and capital.
+If later is the case, these are the sins that are usually unforgivable.
+Learn from others’ mistakes and save precious time and capital.

 If someone says (s) he has an ultimate list of do’s and don’ts for new entrepreneurs, no!
 It’s not correct.
 The truth is entrepreneurs like us are as creative in mistake-making as many creative ideas we have.
 The only key to success is learning from those mistakes and move forward.
 Like I said before, as there is no definitive list but some common mistakes which are same across the board are:

-- Vague understanding about the target market
+- A vague understanding of the target market

 - Tries to do everything at once